MA in Geography Student and Faculty Handbook 2014-2015

 It may be necessary for students who are conducting research to be absent from campus for an extended duration.
 In that case students should complete an Application for Full-Time Study Off-Campus Form (http://www.brocku.ca/graduate-studies/current-students/student-forms), and submit it to the GPD at least two weeks before departure.
 Full-time study off-campus requires the approval of the GPD and the Faculty of Graduate Studies.
 Students may also be asked to demonstrate that they have taken relevant precautions regarding their health and safety while in the field.

 If a student completes all of the requirements to graduate (i.e., the completed Graduate Student Record Form is sent to the Office of Graduate Studies) fewer than 56 days after the end of the final term for which they were registered, the student does not need to register or pay tuition for the following term (e.g., if you complete in early October you do not need to register for the fall term).
+In order to benefit from this rule, the student needs to seek approval from the supervisor and the Graduate Program Director to receive an IN (Incomplete) grade on their thesis or MRP for the last term for which they have paid tuition.
 Consult with the Administrative Coordinator or GPD for precise dates for a given term.

 The program offers two streams: coursework with major research paper (MRP) (four terms) and coursework with thesis (five terms).
 The MRP stream provides students with graduate training in a wide range of geographical topics, but with the opportunity for some focus on a specific topic.
 The thesis stream provides students with opportunity for sustained, focused, independent research and analysis, while still requiring some breadth through the graduate level coursework.
 The two streams are equally rigorous, but designed to accommodate the backgrounds, aspirations and needs of different students.
 The usual path to the MA in Geography is the MRP option.